tobi/vbo-parser/VBO_FORMAT.md

 Based on the parser's default mappings, VBO files may contain these channels:

+**Important**: Not all channels appear in every file - they depend on hardware configuration, connected sensors, and input modules.
+The following is a comprehensive list of supported channels.

 ### GPS/Navigation
 - `satellites` - Number of GPS satellites
 - `time` - Timestamp (HHMMSS.mmm format)